Content Recommendation for March, 2026

 1panel/openclaw

 It is important to have the volume mapping because the openclaw container will shutdown itself when you change the configuration.
 This can be very annoying!
-We need to configrue it with other tools and then start the actual openclaw container. { .prompt.tip }
+We need to configrue it with other tools and then start the actual openclaw container.
+Check my project openclaw-stable to avoid the container shutting itself down when updating configurations.

 1